 As many other kinds of geometric intersection graphs, a transmission graph may be dense and may contain $\Theta(n^2)$ edges.
 Thus, if one applies a standard graph algorithm, like breadth first search (BFS), to a dense transmission graph, it runs slowly, since it requires an explicit representation of all the edges in the graph.
 For some applications a sparse approximation of $G$ that preserves distances suffices.
 Therefore, given a transmission graph $G$, implicitly represented by a list of points and their associated radii, it is desirable to construct a sparse approximation of $G$ that preserves its connectivity and proximity properties.
 We want to construct this approximation efficiently, without generating an explicit representation of $G$.

 For any $t > 1$, a subgraph $H$ of $G$ is a \emph{$t$-spanner} for $G$ if the distance between any pair of vertices $p$ and $q$ in $H$ is at most $t$ times the distance between $p$ and $q$ in $G$, i.e., $d_H(p,q) \le t\cdot d_G(p,q)$ for any pair $p,q$ (see \cite{NarasimhanSmid07} for an overview of spanners for geometric graphs).
 F\"urer and Kasivisawnathan show how to compute a $t$-spanner for unit- and general disk graphs that are variations of the Yao graph \cite{FuererKasiviswanathan12, Yao82}.
 Peleg and Roditty \cite{PelegRoditty10} give a construction for $t$-spanners in transmission graphs in any metric space with bounded doubling dimension.
-We continue these studies by giving an almost linear time algorithm that constructs a $t$-spanner of a transmission graph of a planar set of points ($P \subset \R^2$) with respect to the Euclidean metric (i.e.\ $|pq|$ is the Euclidean distance between $p$ and $q$).
+We continue these studies by giving an almost linear time algorithm that constructs a $t$-spanner of a transmission graph of a planar set of points ($P \subset \R^2$) in which the edges are weighted according to the Euclidean metric (i.e.\ $|pq|$ is the Euclidean distance between $p$ and $q$).